tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 A simple example: OPDS doesn't say anything about authentication.
 Although library patrons are generally authenticated by a mechanism that's compatible with HTTP Basic Auth, that's not always true.
 Even when it is true, providing a generic UI that asks for "username" and "password" creates a bad experience for a user who is expecting to type in a "library card number" or a "barcode", not a "username".

 The [Authentication for OPDS](https://docs.google.com/document/d/1-_0HHt664bDjybtCauBJXUSDXiT-Clg1sZUVNxHyLjw/edit#heading=h.r2fysm93j6kk) spec gives an OPDS server a way to explain how its clients should present the authentication interface.
-This document lists extensions the Library Simplified team has devised to give an OPDS server a way to explain _other_ things about the library that affect the user interface.
+This document lists extensions the Library Simplified team has devised to give an OPDS server a way to explain _other_ things about the library that affect the user interface or the library's prospective audience.

 # Color scheme